Alecadabra/SEC/README.md

 # Software Engineering Concepts

 Part of my Computer Science degree at Curtin University in 2021.
+My final mark was 86%.

 <table>
   <thead>